How to Learn Swedish: 6 Useful Ways to Learn Swedish Swiftly

 From English to Swedish

 From English to Swedish is a 2-book series that covers the A1 and A2 levels of the CEFR.
-It’s specifically designed for English speakers who want to learn Swedish.
-The vocabulary lists, grammar explanations, and commentary are in English to help you understand more thoroughly.
-By the end of the book series, you’ll know 1,500 of the most commonly used Swedish words.
-Each chapter has practice exercises to reinforce what you just learned.
-People who bought the book thought it was effective and entertaining.
-You can read more reviews here.
+This series is specifically designed for English speakers who want to learn Swedish comprehensively.
+There are vocabulary lists, grammar explanations, and commentaries in English to help you understand more thoroughly.
+The book takes advantage of the close relationship between Swedish and English and uses English to introduce you to 1,500 of the most commonly used Swedish words.
+Each chapter has practice exercises to reinforce what you just learned, and cultural notes to teach you about life in Sweden.
+Read more about the book here.

 Swedish Short Stories for Beginners